hwelsters/wisdom-of-crowd-llm/README.md

 - `sample_[num]` - Results of the solutions from sample [num]
 - `majority` - This is the results of the solutions that are created by selecting values that appear a majority amount of times.
 - `levenshtein_correct` - This is the results of the solutions that are created by electing the array with the shortest levenshtein distance to the majority among the samples.
-- `most_majority_correct` - This is the results of the solutions that are created by electing the array with the most elements from the majority array among the samples.
+- `most_majority_correct` - This is the results of the solutions that are created by electing the array with the largest intersection size.
 - `max_size_correct` - This is the results of the solutions that are created by electing the array with the maximum size among the samples.
 - `sample_average` - The average across all samples.